Image 1 of 2

 Roast Level in CAPS: (As a Blend, this is the overall roast level this coffee presents when brewed!)

-White Coffee - Light Roast - Medium - MEDIUM DARK - French Roast
+LIGHT ROAST (Nayarit) - Light Medium - Medium - DARK MEDIUM (Ecuador & Colombia) - French Roast

 The Story of Black Rose Blend: